 The second ratio is return on capital, which is EBIT/(Net Fixed Assets + Working Capital).

 While the first ratio looked at earnings before interest and taxes compared to enterprise value, this ratio focuses more on the earnings relative to tangible assets.
 Many assets listed on the balance sheet aren't worth what it says, because assets like machinery depreciate over time as the usefulness is used up.
 These types of assets are called fixed assets.

 Net fixed assets are fixed assets minus all the accumulated depreciation and any liabilities associated with the asset.
 This gives a more accurate sense of the real value of a company's assets, compared to just looking at the total asset number on the balance sheet.
 Working capital is also part of this ratio and is current assets minus current liabilities.
 This gives a picture of whether the company is likely able to continue operations in the short term.

 While the two ratios in the magic formula look small, they actually are computing a lot of data about the inner workings of a company.
 Earnings, interest, tax rates, equity price, debt, depreciation of assets, current assets, and current liabilities are all being factored in.

 The magic formula investing strategy has nine rules to follow:

-- Only include stocks with a market capitalization over $50 million, $100 million, $200 million.
-The investor chooses, and guidance on which to choose is provided below.
+- Only include stocks with a market capitalization above $50 million, $100 million, or $200 million.

 - Exclude financial and utility stocks.